 At our campus, we are finding that the definition of “administrative time” varies a great deal, and questions about what staff time to track have come up.

 For example, within employee’s normal position function, but related to COVID (Category 3):

-Work related to carrying out these OPB Guidelines
+- Work related to carrying out these OPB Guideline

 OPB Guidelines appear to ask that all activities be tracked, including Category 3 and preferably following documentation standards described in section VII.
 Is the intent to capture Category 3, normal position activities, such as the examples mentioned above?

-[The definition of “administrative time”] is purposefully vague to allow for local unit judgement and definition of administrative time – we’re really trying to focus on the material impacts.
+[The definition of “administrative time”] is purposefully vague to allow for local unit judgment and definition of administrative time – we’re really trying to focus on the material impacts.

 Apr.
 2, 2020 | “UW Bothell Application of UW Academy COVID Expense & Revenue Loss Tracking Guidelines”